The Road goes ever on and on,

 Some of the advantages of modern steel-bodied Baily-pattern planes over all wooden-bodied planes include the following:

 - The steel plane’s body is unaffected by seasonal humidity changes and therefore warps less and requires less fettling.
 This is a huge advantage;

 - The steel plane’s sole is harder and wears slower than a wooden sole, and therefore requires less fettling.
-Also, since wear is less, the mouth does not easily become wider, and seldom if ever needs to have a new mouth inlet.
+Also, since the sole wears slower, the mouth does not easily become wider, and seldom if ever needs to have a new mouth inlet.
 This is another huge advantage.

-Both of these advantages can have a huge impact on the effectiveness and productivity of the tool over the years.
+Both of these advantages can have a humongous impact on the effectiveness and productivity of the tool over the years.

 Some of the advantages of Japanese wooden-bodied planes over steel-bodied planes include the following:

 - The wooden body is lighter and not as easily damaged as a traditional cast-iron steel-bodied plane’s body which will bend and/or fracture if dropped onto a hard surface (the ductile cast iron used in some high-end planes nowadays is a significant improvement in this regard).
 Fracturing has been the bane of steel-bodied planes since the beginning.
 This is a huge advantage;